The Chesapeake Bay Bridge at sunset backed with an orange sky.

 TIER 2 STUDY

 The Chesapeake Bay Crossing Study: Tier 2 NEPA (Tier 2 Study) is a National Environmental Policy Act (NEPA) study underway by the Maryland Transportation Authority (MDTA).
 The purpose of the Tier 2 Study is to address existing and future transportation capacity needs and access across the Chesapeake Bay and at the Chesapeake Bay Bridge approaches along the US 50/301 corridor.
-The Tier 2 Study is evaluating measures to reduce congestion; improve travel times and reliability, mobility, and safety; and accommodate maintenance activities and navigation, while minimizing impacts to local communities and the environment.
+The Tier 2 Study is evaluating measures to reduce congestion; improve travel times and reliability, mobility, and roadway deficiencies; and accommodate maintenance activities and navigation, while minimizing impacts to local communities and the environment.
 The Tier 2 Study is also considering objectives for environmental responsibility, as well as cost and financial responsibility.

 The Tier 2 Study focuses on the Selected Corridor Alternative (Corridor 7) that was identified at the conclusion of the Tier 1 Study.
 MDTA is developing and analyzing multiple alternatives within study limits that extend from the Severn River Bridge in Anne Arundel County to the U.S. 50/U.S. 301 split in Queen Anne’s County.
 Alternatives include the No Build Alternative and a range of build alternatives involving various alignments, crossing types and modal and operational alternatives (e.g. transit, pedestrian, bicycle, etc.).